 backend=name The backend used when compiling Futhark programs (without leading futhark, e.g. just opencl). futhark=program The program used to perform operations (eg. compilation).
 Defaults to the binary running futhark autotune itself. pass-option=opt Pass an option to programs that are being run.
 For example, we might want to run OpenCL programs on a specific device: futhark autotune prog.futbackend=openclpass-option=- →dHawaii runs=count The number of runs per data set. -v,verbose Print verbose information about what the tuner is doing.
-Pass multiple times to increase the amount of information printed. spec-file=FILE Ignore the test specification in the program file(s), and instead load them from this other file.
-These external test specifications use the same syntax as normal, but without line comment prefixes $A ==$ is still expected. tuning=EXTENSI ON Change the extension used for tuning files (.tuning by default). timeout=seconds Initial tuning timeout for each dataset in seconds.
+Pass multiple times to increase the amount of information printed. skip-compilation Do not run the compiler, and instead assume that the program has already been compiled.
+Use with caution. spec-file=FILE Ignore the test specification in the program file(s), and instead load them from this other file.
+These external test specifications use the same syntax as normal, but without line comment prefixes $A ==$ is still expected. tuning=EXTENSI ON Change the extension used for tuning files (.tuning by default).

+--timeout=seconds Initial tuning timeout for each dataset in seconds.
 After running the initial tuning run on each dataset, the timeout is based on the run time of that initial tuning.
 Defaults to 60.

 A negative timeout means to wait indefinitely.